 The first step is to make your media to grow your plants in.
 Each plant has it’s own protocol and requirements for sterilizing, media, multiplication, and growing out.

-Cells of a plant are omnipotent, meaning that they can become a root, a leaf, or whatever external influences guide it.
+Cells of a plant are totipotent, meaning that they can become a root, a leaf, or whatever external influences guide it.
 We can manipulate that with plant growth regulators.
-These chemicals are readily available inexpensively on sites like Ebay and PhytoTech Technology.
-For most of the aquatic plants you will need to acquire BAP also referred to as BA, 6-Benzylaminopurine, or benzyl adenine.
-It is a cytokinin that promotes accelerated cell growth.

-In a month or two you will have hopefully thriving cultures of tissue cultured plants.
+In a month or two you have thriving cultures of tissue cultured plants.
 These can be taken out and grown or they can be divided and multiplied again.
-Since cultures can be kept in their media when the nutrients run out they can be kept in a sort of suspended state.
-Make sure to monitor them and be ready to replate them if they begin to look weak or decline.

 Cultured plants are easy to ship and make for trading and building a plant library pretty easy.
 Large amounts of plants can be kept in a small space.
 Tissue cultured plants are free of snails and other pests and can be acclimated to emersed growth or aquarium growth rather readily.
 Once you get the hang of it you’ll be initiating your own cultures from new specimens.

 Learn more about how to practice plant tissue culture in Plant Tissue Culture: A Home-Based Guide (How to Practice Plant Tissue Culture on a Budget) by ordering from Amazon either printed or ebook.